Sundar Singh

-St. Sundar Singh (3 September 1889 – 1929, believed), who is commonly referred as Sadhu Sundar Singh, was an Indian Christian missionary and sadhu.
-He is believed to have died in the foothills of the Himalayas in 1929.
+Sadhu Sundar Singh (3 September 1889 – 1929, believed) was an Indian Christian missionary.

 Life

 Early years

 Sundar Singh was birthed into a Sikh family in the village of Rampur (near Doraha), Ludhiana district (Punjab), in Northern India.
 Singh's mother took him to sit at the feet of a Hindu sadhu, an ascetic holy man, who lived in the jungle some miles away, while also sending him to Ewing Christian High School, Ludhiana, to learn English.
 Singh's mother died when he was fourteen.
 In anger, he burned a Bible page by page while his friends watched.
 He was also taught the Bhagavad Gita at his home.